 To take proper care of your non-stick pots and pans it is important to follow the directions given by the manufacturer.
 One of the most important rules to remember is that you should refrain from using any metal utensils on non-stick coating.
-The non-stick interior finish is not designed to withstand metal knives cutting food in the pan, or sharp-edged metal spoons and spatulas.
-Using metal tools for stirring or to remove the food from the pan can easily damage the non-stick finish.
+The non-stick interior finish is not designed to withstand cutting food in the pan, or the use sharp-edged metal spoons and spatulas.
+Using metal tools for stirring or for removing the food from the pan can easily damage the non-stick finish.
 Once the coating gets scratched or pitted, it’s best to replace damaged pieces of cookware.

 When cooking in your non-stick cookware, you need to use scratch-friendly cooking utensils such as wood, bamboo, silicone, or nylon.
 Kitchen utensils made from these materials will help you to preserve the non-stick surface and prolong the life of your scratch-sensitive cookware.

 What to Look when Buying Utensils for Your Non-stick Cookware